dotnet/orleans/Getting-Started-With-Orleans/Developing-a-Grain.md

 A grain type is materialized by a class that implements the grain type’s interface and inherits directly or indirectly from Orleans.Grain.

- The PlayerGrain grain class implements IPlayerGrain interface.
+ The PlayerGrain grain class implements the IPlayerGrain interface.

     public class PlayerGrain : Grain, IPlayerGrain
     {